 An easy recipe and guidelines for making homemade raw dog food that you can tweak as necessary to what best fits your dog.

-Of course, occasionally I made her homemade dog treats but more often than not her food was anything but homemade.
+Of course, occasionally, I made her homemade pumpkin dog treats but more often than not her food was anything but homemade.

-He explained how he starting feeding his dogs raw dog food from the freezer section of the pet store and how their energy levels were through the roof (not that Ginger needs help in that department), their coats were shinier than ever and their teeth in great shape.
+He explained how he starting feeding a raw food diet for his adult dogs and how their energy levels were through the roof (not that Ginger needs help in that department), their coats were shinier than ever and their teeth in great shape.

 So, next trip to Petco, I was forking over some serious money (like 3 times the price of dry food) for frozen raw dog food patties and giving this whole thing a shot.